 The Streets Department installed bicycle directional signage in 2011 and 2012 in locations chosen by the Planning Commission with funding by the Department of Public Health.
-There are approximately 370 signs citywide on- and off-road and this system is a standard for on new trails.
+There are approximately 370 signs citywide on- and offroad; this system is a standard for new trails.